seanbnguyen04/Sean-s-Awesome-Repository/README.md

 * CWID: 885055756
 * Email: Seanbnguyen04@csu.fullerton.edu

+# Instructions

+There is none haha
-This is my ReadMe.md file haha
+This is my ReadMe.md file